Yasamin-Nourijelyani/multimodal_robotics/README.md

 # Robotics Visual Perception Enhancement

 The goal of this project is to enhance perception capabilities of robots by fine tuning a multimodal vision-language model.
+Note: inside each directory, there is a readme discussing the files and purpose of the files in that directory.

 Please see the video of our project here:
+[Insert video here]

 # Model Architecture:

 [Insert image here]

-### Basic setup before running the code
+# Basic setup before running the code

 The following setup is required before running the code.